open-education-hub/operating-systems/content/chapters/software-stack/lab/content/high-level-lang.md

 # High-Level Languages

-Using the standard C library (libc) frees the programmer from the cumbersome steps of invoking system calls and reimplementing commun features.
+Using the standard C library (libc) frees the programmer from the cumbersome steps of invoking system calls and reimplementing common features.
 Still, for improved development time and safety, other programming languages can be used, such as Rust, Python, JavaScript.
 Most (if not all) of these high-level programming languages still make use of the standard C library.
 Such that a call to a function in Python would end-up making a call to a function in the standard C library.